 The MSC season takes places over three training phases, which include dryland training, early season training, and regular season training (and races for those electing to compete).
 More information on each phase and other club events can be found below.

 Athletes will participate in a 2-4 late fall training sessions as a club that focus on introducing them to the movements and exercises aimed at improving general movement skills and physical qualities that will help support them during their development on the hill.
-The activities may include some of the following : general warm-ups, agility training, hiking, and biking.
+The activities may include some of the following: general warm-ups, circuit training, and agility training.
 Club membership and US Ski & Snowboard membership are required to participate in fall dryland training.

 Early Season Training